iliasioannou/geosai_processors/README.md

 - 05_OutputDir: It will contain the output files (see note below about output location)

 ### EOSAI Docker image use: daily processor
-**How to launch the CMEMS processor with docker:**
+**How to launch the EOSAI processor with docker:**

-docker run -v <host path to main folder>:/home/CMEMS cmems first_argument second_argument process_ID
+docker run -v <host path to main folder>:/home/EOSAI eosai first_argument second_argument process_ID

 * first_argument: bit coded intereg (4 bits) to define the products to be generated
     - bit 0 -> sst